FinCEN Files: Asia and Oceania

-In the Philippines, the Philippine Center for Investigative Journalism (PCIJ) reported that the files shows that two Philippine remittance agents Philrem Service Corp.
+In the Philippines, the Philippine Center for Investigative Journalism (PCIJ) reported that the files show that two Philippine remittance agents Philrem Service Corp.
 (Philrem) and Werquick Inc. sent more than $1 billion of what were deemed suspicious wires from 2012 to 2016, that were coursed through their foreign currency accounts held at Philippine banks Banco de Oro (BDO), Metrobank and Rizal Commercial Banking Corporation (RCBC).
 Philrem and RCBC were involved in the illicit transfer of stolen funds from the Bangladesh Bank in 2016.

 It was also reported that overseas proceeds from a sextortion scheme that were sent by wire transfer into U.S. banks amounting to more than $400,000 into the accounts of a certain Philippine criminal syndicate led by Charvel Yap Rebagay.
 His company, Digital Minds and its call centers offices across the Philippines were raided by the Philippine National Police and Interpol in 2014 for sextortion activities.
 Rebagay is still a wanted fugitive.

 In Japan, the files also revealed a consulting firm for the Tokyo Olympic 2020 bid committee paid $370,000 to Papa Massata Diack, son of former International Association of Athletics Federations (IAAF) President and International Olympic Committee (IOC) Lamine Diack that were coursed through Black Tidings, a consulting firm based in Singapore, received a total of $2 million from the bid committee paid into a bank account in the city-state in July and October 2013 and later transferred to Diack's Citibank account.
 Diack was jailed for corruption and breach of trust by a Paris district court earlier in 2020.

 It was reported that the Turkish bank Aktif Bank was a financial facilitator for Wirecard and was alleged to have laundered money for the Taliban.

 The Central Bank of the UAE failed to act on SARs related to evading sanctions in Iran.